leandrovieiraa/ytubebot/README.md

 - The script did not generate revenue in two days because the channel tested does not exceed 300 subscribers, it might help on this issue on channels with more than 1k of subscribers (maybe?).

 - I hope it helps someone, and can help in studies aimed at webcrawler + selenium.

+## Issues
+- The script does not show the debug messages (print), in some cases when updating it appears but it is a bug that needs to be adjusted.